 The way we work

 We aim to provide a smooth intake, diagnostics and treatment process.
 We use MAAS Medical Interview (Crijnen & Kraan, 1985), an evidence based format for medical interviewing, and (child)psychiatric assessment according to the standards (Hengeveld & Schudel, 2003; Lindauer & Staal, 2022).
 We use the concept of a honeycomb inside a beehive and Theory U as inspiration for continuous integration of our internal processing and interaction with those asking for advice or help.
 We are part of a learning network to ensure continued education and learning as professionals and as a team (see under Quality).
-Treatments that we apply are based on evidence-based concepts and have been scientifically approved as sound.
+Treatments that we apply are based on evidence-based concepts and have been scientifically proven to be valid and reliable.

 Initial assessment is done by the (child and adolescent)psychiatrist and a psychologist or psychotherapist, and an intern (master student psychology) is sitting in taking notes.
 After a multidisciplinary meeting we offer a first advice meeting.
 Further diagnostics may be done by a psychologist, psychotherapist or orthopedagoge together with the intern apart from the (child)psychiatrist.
 After further diagnostics a second advice meeting takes place in which the treatment plan is discussed.
 Treatment can be provided by a parental management guide, a psychologist, family therapist, art therapist, psychomotor (child)therapist, sensorimotor integration/physiotherapist, child and adolescent dietician, paediatrician, (child and adolescent) psychiatrist and/or trauma-sensitive yogatherapist.
 We also collaborate with the local sportschool and the local stable with riding school if indicated.
 We aim to have regular evaluation meetings (once every 3-6 months for children, once every 6-12 months for adults).

 We may work individually with the child, parent or adult patient, but mostly collaborate within the multidisciplinary team to create optimal results for patient and family.